-The Lake Angeles Trail begins at the Heart O' The Hills Trailhead, 5.1 miles from the Hurricane Ridge Visitor Center in Olympic National Park.
+The Lake Angeles Trail begins at the Heart O' The Hills Trailhead, 5.2 miles from the Visitor Center in Port Angeles.

-Go just past the Visitor Center and bear right on Hurricane Ridge Road.
+Go 75 yards past the Visitor Center and bear right on Hurricane Ridge Road.
 Continue 5 miles to a sign for Lake Angeles, located just before the Hurricane Ridge entrance station.
 Follow signs .1 mile into the lot.

 Olympic National Park

 Road & Weather Hotline: 360.565.3131

 Wilderness Information Center and Backcountry Permit Office (WIC)